easydoc-ai/easydoc/README.md

    ```
    - **Response**: You will receive the parsing result once the task is complete.

-   For more details on how to use this endpoint, visit the [API Reference for GET /api/v1/parse/{task_id}/result](/docs/api-reference/parse_result.md).
+   For more details on how to use this endpoint, see [API Reference for GET /api/v1/parse/{task_id}/result](/docs/api-reference/parse_result.md).

    ---